apollo

 Medicinal Benefits

 Solonex Tablet contains isoniazid, an antibiotic used to treat and prevent tuberculosis.
-Solonex Tablet prevents bacteria from producing mycolic acids, which are required to form cell walls (protective coating).
+Solonex Tablet prevents bacteria from producing mycolic acids, which are essential for forming cell walls (a protective coating).
 Additionally, Solonex Tablet may combine with an enzyme that interferes with bacterial cell metabolism.
 Bacteria die as a result of the disruption in their metabolism and the lack of a cell wall.
-As a result, it kills Mycobacterium tuberculosis bacteria that causes tuberculosis (TB) and eliminates the infection.
+As a result, it kills Mycobacterium tuberculosis bacteria that cause tuberculosis (TB) and eliminates the infection.

 How Solonex Tablet Works